-Meter Socket and Enclosure for Three-Phase Circuits
+Meter Socket and Enclosure for CT services

-For three-phase circuits, the customer's electrician provides and installs a 13-terminal meter socket with a pre-wired test switch, with conduit between the meter enclosure and the CT cabinet.
-(Refer to Figure 4-9, Page 66).
+The customer's electrician provides and installs a 13-terminal meter socket with a pre-wired test switch, with conduit between the meter enclosure and the CT cabinet.
+(Refer to Figure 4-9).

-4.11.3 Conduit
+4.9.3 Conduit

 For conduit, use rigid steel, rigid PVC plastic (Schedules 40 or 80), or IMC/EMT conduit.
 Flex conduit is not permitted.
 When metallic conduit is used, provide grounding bushings at each end.
 When PVC conduit is used, install a green insulated bonding jumper in the conduit.
-1-1/4 -inch conduit or larger is required, with proper fittings and bushings to protect metering conductors.
+1 inch conduit or larger is required, with proper fittings and bushings to protect metering conductors.
 The conduit enters the meter enclosure adjacent to the test switch.
 A pull string is required if the conduit is over 25 feet.
 Conduit bends must not exceed 360 degrees total.